rchrisarevalo/cv-website/README.md

-# CV Website (v1.1.1)
+# CV Website (v1.1.2)
 This is a CV Website I built using CSS, HTML, and JavaScript based on my official resume, albeit with slight differences.

 Contact me through my email on the site if you have any questions.

 # Improvements/Changes

-* There was an issue in regards to the mobile header not being fixed to the top of the browser.
-The fix should take effect after a while.
-If it doesn't, please report it to me.
+* The "Report" flag was not included on to the desktop version of the site.
+That has been addressed.

 # NOTE: